 FINANCING AGREEMENT1

 The European Commission, hereinafter referred to as "THE COMMISSION", acting for and on behalf of the European Community, hereinafter referred to as "THE COMMUNITY"

 on the one part, and

 The Government of the Republic of Bulgaria, hereinafter referred to as "THE RECIPIENT"

 on the other part,

 HAVE AGREED AS FOLLOWS:

 The measure referred to in Article 1 below shall be executed and financed out of the budget resources of THE COMMUNITY in accordance with the provisions set out in this Agreement.
 The technical, legal, and administrative framework within which the measure referred to in Article 1 below shall be implemented is set out in the General Conditions annexed to the Framework Agreement between THE COMMISSION and THE RECIPIENT, and supplemented by the terms of this Agreement and the Special Provisions annexed hereto.

-ARTICLE 1 - NATURE AND SUBJECT

-As part of its aid programme, THE COMMUNITY shall contribute, by way of grant, towards the financing of the following MEASURE:

-Programme number: BG 2006/018-389

-Title: Cross Border Co-operation Programme between Bulgaria and the former Yugoslav Republic of Macedonia in 2006

-Duration: Until 30 November 2008

-ARTICLE 2 - COMMITMENT OF THE COMMUNITY

-The financial contribution of THE COMMUNITY is fixed at a maximum of $3 \text{ M} \in$ hereinafter referred to as "THE EC GRANT".
+ARTICLE 1 - NATURE AND SUBJECT As part of its aid programme, THE COMMUNITY shall contribute, by way of grant, towards the financing of the following MEASURE: Programme number: BG 2006/018-387 Title : Cross Border Co-operation Programme/Neighbourhood Programme between Bulgaria and Greece in 2006 Duration: Until 30 November 2008 ARTICLE 2 - COMMITMENT OF THE COMMUNITY The financial contribution of THE COMMUNITY is fixed at a maximum of 20 M€ hereinafter referred to as "THE EC GRANT".
 1 The Financing Agreement structure is as follows : 1. the coverpages with the references to the country concerned, amount and authority to sign, 2.
 Framework Agreement incl.
 Annex A and Annex B; Annex C -Special Conditions (the text of the adopted financing proposal starting from Description and Objectives onwards; and Annex D 'Visibility/Publicity.

-ARTICLE 3 - DURATION AND EXPIRY

-For the present MEASURE, THE EC GRANT is hereby available for contracting until 30 November 2008 subject to the provisions of this Agreement.
+ARTICLE 3 - DURATION AND EXPIRY For the present MEASURE, THE EC GRANT is hereby available for contracting until 30 November 2008 subject to the provisions of this Agreement.
 All contracts must be signed by this date.
 Any balance of funds of the EC GRANT, which have not been contracted by this date shall be cancelled.

-The deadline for execution of contracts of THE EC GRANT is 30 November 2009.
+The deadline for execution of contracts of THE EC GRANT is 30 November 2009, with the exception of projects "BG 2006/018-387.01.01 - Rehabilitation of Road II-86 from Chepelare to Sokolovtsi and construction of Rudozem bypass", "BG 2006/018-387.03.03 - Integrated use of the thermo-mineral waters accumulated in the Erma reka-Ilidza geothermal system" and "BG 2006/018-387.01.07 - Tourist Centre Perpericon", where the deadline for execution of contracts is 30 November 2011.
 THE COMMISSION may however, in exceptional circumstances, agree to an appropriate extension of the contracting period or of the contract execution period, should this be requested in due time and properly justified by THE RECIPIENT.
 Disbursements of funds may continue for up to 12 months after the deadline for the execution of contracts to meet liabilities properly incurred through the execution of the contracts entered into under this programme.
 This Financing Agreement shall expire once those disbursements have been completed.
 All the funds which have not been disbursed by that time shall then be returned to the Commission.

-ARTICLE 4 - ADDRESSES

-Correspondence relating to the execution of THE MEASURE, stating THE MEASURE'S number and title, shall be addressed to the following:

-for the COMMUNITY:
+ARTICLE 4 - ADDRESSES Correspondence relating to the execution of THE MEASURE, stating THE MEASURE'S number and title, shall be addressed to the following: for the COMMUNITY:

-Representation of the European Commission

-9 Moskovska Str PO Box 668 BG-1000 Sofia Bulgaria

-Tel: (+359 2) 933 5252 Fax: (+359 2) 933 5233

-for THE RECIPIENT:
+Representation of the European Commission 9 Moskovska Str PO Box 668 BG-1000 Sofia Bulgaria Tel: (+359 2) 933 5252 Fax: (+359 2) 933 5233 for THE RECIPIENT:

-Mr Lyubomir Datzov

-Minister of Finance 102 Rakovski St BG-1040 Sofia Bulgaria

-ARTICLE 5 - NUMBER OF ORIGINALS

-This Agreement is drawn up in duplicate in the English language.
+Mr Lyubomir Datzov Deputy Minister of Finance 102 Rakovski St BG-1040 Sofia Bulgaria ARTICLE 5 - NUMBER OF ORIGINALS This Agreement is drawn up in duplicate in the English language.